What's for breakfast? At Chicago hotel hosting DNC event, there may have been mealworms

 CHICAGO -- Mealworms may have sickened at least one person at a Chicago hotel event earlier this week during the Democratic National Convention, the city’s police superintendent said Thursday.

-While the investigation continues, Chicago Police Superintendent Larry Snelling said clues point toward people putting mealworms on tables.
+While the investigation by Chicago police and the FBI continues, Chicago Police Superintendent Larry Snelling said clues point toward people putting mealworms on tables.

 “I’m not sure that those were maggots,” Snelling said Thursday when asked about the possibility of insects dropped on various tables.
 “There was sawdust, so they were probably mealworms.
 They look the same.
 But that’s still under investigation.”